-Today Joe is personally supervising major work on nearly 20,000 square feet of caves (which is when we first caught up with him during the construction) as well as a wine center of which the majority will be devoted to hospitality and events.
+Joe personally supervised major work on nearly 20,000 square feet of caves (which is when we first caught up with him during the construction) as well as the wine center of which the majority was devoted to hospitality and events.
 Their production is under 5000 cases and certainly won’t come close to filling the space – they are seeking custom crush clients and will also open up part of the cave is used for their barrel storage.
 And on a very hot day (as it often is in this part of the valley in the summer), walking into the cave can be a 30 to 40 degree temperature changes from the outside ambient air.
 Their cave is drilled 250 feet into the mountain and stay a constant 59 degrees Fahrenheit year round.

-Hospitality will be a big part of of a visit here – two full service kitchens are being built on site, one devoted to events in the cave and one for the hospitality center.
-Food and wine pairings will play a prominent role during visits.
+Hospitality plays a large role in any visit here – two full service kitchens are located on site, one devoted to events in the cave and one for the hospitality center.
+Food and wine pairings are also part of visits.
 Views are more than nice from this part of the valley – from the second floor of the winery/hospitality building one looks out over vineyards and onto towering Mt.
 St. Helena in the distance (sometimes boasting a dusting of snow in the winter) and the rocky steep palisades that form this part of the Vaca Mountains to the east.